Arch Enemy: Khaos Legions and Christopher's second departure (2011–2013)

-Gossow's departure and War Eternal (2013–2015)
+Gossow's departure, War Eternal and side project (2013–2017)

-On 3 March 2014 the band revealed their ninth album would be titled War Eternal, released in June 2014.
+Arch Enemy performed at the Wacken Open Air music festival in August of 2013.
+On 3 March 2014, the band revealed their ninth album would be titled War Eternal, released in June 2014.

 On 17 March 2014, Gossow released a statement announcing her departure from the group and welcoming her replacement, former vocalist of Canadian metalcore band the Agonist, Alissa White-Gluz.
-In the statement, she wrote that while she had enjoyed her time with the group, it was time for her to move on, be with her family and pursue other interests.
-Gossow did confirm that she would remain Arch Enemy's business manager and would be "passing the torch to the super talented Alissa White-Gluz, whom I've known as a dear friend and a superb vocalist for many years.
+In the statement, she wrote that she had enjoyed her time with the group but it was time for her to move on, be with her family and pursue other interests.
+Gossow confirmed that she would remain Arch Enemy's business manager and would be "passing the torch to the super talented Alissa White-Gluz, whom I've known as a dear friend and a superb vocalist for many years.
 I always thought she deserved a chance to shine – and now she's getting it.
 Just like I got that chance back in 2001."

-White-Gluz also released a statement saying: "I am very honored and happy to announce a new chapter in my life and musical career.
+White-Gluz released a statement saying, "I am very honored and happy to announce a new chapter in my life and musical career.
 Wages of Sin was the first metal album I ever bought, and it was love at first listen.
 It is not often that you get a phone call from your favorite band asking you to join!
 I am thrilled to have the opportunity to work with such amazingly talented musicians whom I also consider great friends.
 I look forward to being able to write and perform at a whole new level now with Arch Enemy!
 Music is forever, metal is limitless and this is only the beginning!"

 During Arch Enemy's North American tour in support of their album War Eternal, guitarist Nick Cordle left the band on 10 November 2014.
-Specifically, he left the stage with only a few songs remaining in the set during the show at San Francisco's Regency Ballroom.
-Christopher Amott temporarily re-joined the band for the remainder of the tour, while famed guitarist Jeff Loomis (formerly of Nevermore) was announced as the official replacement and joined the band for their European tour with Kreator and subsequent events.
+He left the stage with a few songs remaining in the set during the show at San Francisco's Regency Ballroom.
+Christopher Amott temporarily re-joined the band for the remainder of the tour, while guitarist Jeff Loomis (formerly of Nevermore) was announced as the official replacement and joined the band for their European tour with Kreator and subsequent events.

-New project Black Earth (2016–2017)

 On 22 January 2016, the founding members of Arch Enemy formed a side project named Black Earth.
-Consisting of former members Liiva and Christopher Amott, and current members Daniel Erlandsson, Michael Amott, and Sharlee D'Angelo, the band played a sold out Japan tour in May 2016 to celebrate the 20th anniversary of both Arch Enemy and the release of their debut album, Black Earth, they only performed songs from the band's first three albums.
+Consisting of former members Liiva and Christopher Amott and current members Daniel Erlandsson, Michael Amott, and Sharlee D'Angelo, the band played a sold-out Japan tour in May 2016.
+To celebrate the 20th anniversary of Arch Enemy and the release of their debut album, Black Earth, they only performed songs from the band's first three albums.